HosseinEbrahimiK/qplots/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of qplots is to quick plotting variables of a data frame so that you can obtain basic information regrading variables of the data.
+The goal of qplots is to quickly plot variables of a data frame so that you can obtain basic information regarding variables of the data.

 ## Installation